-- · Alignment of moving parts.
+- · Alignment of moving parts,

-- · Binding of moving parts.
+- · Binding of moving parts,

-- · Broken parts.
+- Broken parts.

-- Stable mounting.
+- Stable mounting,

 - Any other conditions that may affect the way the saw works.

-If any part is missing, bent or broken in any way, or any electrical parts don't work properly, turn the saw off and unplug the saw.
-REPLACE damaged, missing or failed parts before using the saw again.
-KEEP GUARD IN PLACE and in working order.
+If any part is missing, bent, or broken in any way, or any electrical parts don't work properly, turn the saw off and unplug the saw.
+REPLACE damaged, missing, or failed parts before using the saw again.